 Enjoy swimming in a long, deep pool with cliffs on three sides and a waterfall at one end at this

 picturesque swimming hole on the South Coast.
 Recently made even harder to get to, but it's still

 A stunning lap pool on the edge of the Pacific Ocean with a huge rock wall on one side and

 uninterupted views along the coastline.
 One of the few salt water swims that is good enough to stand

 This long ocean pool offers a gently sloping beach entry, sheltered by the headland and the breakwater of the Bermagui harbour, with

-magnificent views of Mount Dromedary in the distance.
-It can be a preferred option if the wind is howling at the Blue Pool or if
+magnificent mountain views.
+A preferred option if the wind is howling at the Blue Pool or if

 A 100 metre long netted swimming enclosure just inside the breakwater at the Narooma Harbour.
 It gets